M-o-a-T/moat/doc/spec_firmware.rst

 Firmware updates
 ================

-Devices on the MoaTbus are typically built into things, or even walls or ceilings; removing them for the purpose of fixing a bug is an exercise we'd all like to avoid.
+Devices on the MoaT bus are typically built into things, or even walls or ceilings; removing them for the purpose of fixing a bug is an exercise we'd all like to avoid.